-The topology of the overlay network is a tree, and it is desirable for the best-performing nodes to be close to the root.
-In the case of an ITA, both computational speed and link bandwidth contribute to a node's effective performance.
-Having well connected nodes close to the top enhances the extraction of subtasks from the root and minimizes the communication delay between the root and the best nodes.
-Therefore the overlay network is constantly being restructured so that the nodes with the highest throughput migrate toward the root, pushing those with low throughput towards the leaves.
+The topology of the overlay network is a tree and it is desirable for the best-performing nodes to be close to the root.
+This principle is applicable down the entire tree.
+In the case of an ITA, this minimizes the communication delay between the root and the best nodes, i.e., the overlay network is structured so that the nodes with the highest throughput are close to the root, pushing those with low throughput towards the leaves.